 Best May Dividend Paying Stocks

-Spring is right around the corner, so it’s time to think about stocks that pay dividends in May.
+Spring is here, so it’s time to consider stocks that pay dividends in May.

-The simple answer is to invest in dividend growth stocks.
-For the reliable and growing income they provide.
+The simple answer is to invest for the long term in dividend-growth stocks.
+Do so for the reliable and growing income these investments provide.

-So, to help boost your income.
-And, fill out your dividend calendar.
-I want to share 10 of my favorite stocks that pay dividends in May.
+So, to help boost your income and fill out your dividend calendar.
+I want to share 10 plus 5 of my favorite stocks that pay dividends in May.

-They represent some of the best time-tested dividend stocks.
-For anyone seeking a steady stream of dividends.
+They represent 15 of the best time-tested dividend stocks for anyone seeking a steady stream of dividends.

 10 Stocks That Pay Dividends In May

-Here is today’s list of stocks that pay dividends in May.
+Here is today’s first list, starting with ten stocks that pay dividends in May.

 I’ve been a subscriber for many months.
-And love the concise analysis and monthly dividend stock recommendations from the interactive platform that Simply Investing provides.
+Most importantly, I enjoy the concise analysis and monthly dividend stock recommendations from the interactive platform that Simply Investing provides.

 But, back to my research…